 You must be careful where you put your feet and take good support.
 And let’s not forget that on the way out we walk by the light of the flashlight…

 We therefore advise to have a pair of sneakers that catch a minimum.
 Avoid smooth soles!
 Note that the guide is still there to help us clear our way, and give us a hand to climb the rocks if necessary.

 For this ascent it takes between 1h30 and 2h depending on your pace.
-Admittedly, we are in the dark, but the torch allows us to orient ourselves.
-And above all, we are far from alone… We therefore see a ballet of beams of flashlights in front, and behind.
+Admittedly, you’ll be a bit in the dark, but the torch allows us to orient ourselves.
+And above all, we are far from alone… You will see a ballet of beams of flashlights in front, and behind.
 This hike is more or less a victim of its own success and is therefore relatively popular.

 At the top of Mount Batur

 In terms of altitude, Mount Batur is the second volcano in Bali: it culminates at 1 717 m (5 633 ft).
 It comes after Mount Agung, which rises to 3 142 meters (10 308 ft).